 Accounts receivable and allowance for doubtful accounts - Accounts receivable are recorded at the invoiced amount, net of an allowance for doubtful accounts.
 The allowance for doubtful accounts is based on the Company's assessment of the collectability of the accounts receivable.
 Management considers the following factors when determining the collectability of specific customer accounts: customer creditworthiness, past transaction history with the customer, current economic industry trends and changes in customer payment terms.
 Past due balances over 60 days and other higher risk amounts are reviewed individually for collectability.
 Based on management's assessment, the Company provides for estimated uncollectible amounts through a charge to earnings and a credit to an established allowance for doubtful accounts.
 Balances that remain outstanding after the Company has used reasonable collection efforts are written off no later than 90 days past due.
 The Company recorded allowance for doubtful accounts of approximately \$15,000 and \$29,000 as of December 31, 2019 and 2020, respectively.
-As of March 31, 2021 (unaudited), the Company recorded allowance for doubtful accounts of approximately \$7,000.
 To date, the Company has not had significant write offs of accounts receivables.

 Concentrations of credit risk - Financial instruments that potentially subject the Company to credit risk consist primarily of cash and cash equivalents and accounts receivable.
 Cash and cash equivalents are deposited with federally insured commercial banks in the United States that may at times exceed federally insured limits.
 Management believes that these financial institutions are financially sound, and the Company has not experienced material losses to date.
 The Company generally does not require collateral or other security in support of accounts receivable except for the restricted cash accounts discussed in the respective Restricted cash policy note above.
-There were no customers representing 10% or more of revenue during the years ended December 31, 2019 and 2020 and the three months ended March 31, 2020 and 2021 (unaudited).
-In addition, there were no customers representing 10% or more of accounts receivable as of December 31, 2019, December 31, 2020 and March 31, 2021 (unaudited).
+There were no customers representing 10% or more of revenue during the years ended December 31, 2019 and 2020, or 10% or more of accounts receivable as of December 31, 2019 and 2020.